wizzat/arsimto/README.md

 ====

 ### Q: Backups?
 A: Try tar -zcvPf backup.tgz /path/to/arsimto/AssetsPoolsDir.
+If you're diligent about committing changes into git everytime you make them, then you can also simply check out a previous revision.

 ### Q: Many simultaneous users?
 A: Try putting AssetsPoolsDir into git.
 This might also be considered your "backup."

 ### Q: Oh noes I deleted half my infrastructure!
-A: Did you do backups or keep everything in git?
-Try that.
+A: `git reset --hard` will revert everything back to your previous commit/pull.

+### Q: How can I tie this into Ansible?
+A: You can write a plugin, but I'm too lazy.
+There's an example above about how to do this, which I'll flesh out a little more here:

+	ansibleInventory=~/tmp/ansibleInventory/inventoryFile.cfg
+	echo "[RunOnTheseHosts]" > $ansibleInventory
+	arsimto ls -p -i Pools/Production/ Pools/MySQLs/ -d=ip,memkB,dnsname | \
+		awk '{print $2"   mem="$3"   dnsname="$4}' >> $ansibleInventory
+	ansible-playbook -i $ansibleInventory playbook.yml

 ### Q: Pool nesting hierarchies?
 A: No. Pool namespace is flat.
 See this example:

 	arsimto ls Pools/
 	AWS --> OR,SF
 	OR
 	Rackspace --> OR